+- (1) Only simple data structures are available in spreadsheets.
 The spreadsheet consists of a group of pages, each of which has a table consisting of rows and columns of cells.
 Each cell can contain data or a formula.
 One can treat a column or row of cells as a vector, and a two-dimensional range of cells can be treated as a two-dimensional array, or matrix.
 In some simulation models, more elaborate data structures such as lists and trees are needed.
 One case in point is that of discrete event simulation, where lists are needed for the event list and waiting lines.
-These structures can be built in a spreadsheet, but they are contrived and inefficient.
+These structures can be built in a spreadsheet, but they are contrived and inefficient. - (2) Complex algorithms are difficult to implement.
 For the most part, formulas in spreadsheet cells are static computations that are executed once when the cell is recalculated.
 Spreadsheets do not have convenient facilities to implement a while-loop or a for-loop.
 These can also be implemented, but the implementation is often inefficient and inflexible.
 For example, if a computation needs to be done 10 times, it can be implemented in a column or row of 10 cells.
 But, what if it needs to be done 100,000 times?
 Most spreadsheets do not allow a column this long.
 Moreover, how would you implement a loop that must be executed until a particular value is obtained?
-For example, in an actuarial ruin model, the value of the firm is computed until it is negative.
+For example, in an actuarial ruin model, the value of the firm is computed until it becomes negative.
 Since you do not know the maximum number of periods to guarantee ruin (it might even be infinite), you do not know how many cells to include.
-VBA in Excel can be used to implement more complex logic, but this is a more advanced tool that is seldom used by casual spreadsheet users.
-So, models that require complex loops and other conditional computations may not work well in a spreadsheet.
+VBA in ExcelTMcan be used to implement more complex logic, but this is a more advanced tool that is seldom used by casual spreadsheet users.
+So, models that require complex loops and other conditional computations may not work well in a spreadsheet. - (3) Spreadsheets are slower than some alternatives.
 Consider what a spreadsheet must do to recalculate.
 Formulas are stored in "source code."
 That is, the spreadsheet must interpret the formula before it can be executed.
 This interpretation action normally takes much longer than the execution.
-Some spreadsheets are sophisiticated enough to store the executable code so the interpretation does not have to be repeated each time, but it is nevertheless a much less efficient setup than one would have with a compiled language.
+Some spreadsheets are sophisticated enough to store the executable code so the interpretation does not have to be repeated each time, but it is nevertheless a much less efficient setup than one would have with a compiled language.
 Moreover, spreadsheets use much more of the computer's resources to support the elaborate user interface and provide all of the features.
 Thus, spreadsheets are inefficient in their use of memory.
 A model that is very large and/or requires long simulation runs would need to be programmed in a compiled language in order to execute in a feasible length of time or use a reasonable amount of main memory.